riad1239999/RiadX-OS/README.md

 # 🖥️ RiadX-OS (32-bit)

-**RiadX-OS** is a 32-bit operating system made by Riad, released as source code only.
+**RiadX-OS** is a 32-bit operating system made by Riad Achour, released as source code only.
 This guide will help you build it from the source and install it on a USB stick using free tools.

 ---